yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 case is what a Mac produces - it reports its own hardware, which none of these tables cover.

+Network rows name the card the way the machine named it, not the way the driver set is labelled: `Intel(R) Dual Band Wireless-AC 3160`, not `Intel Wi-Fi`.
+The model is printed beside the id by every source - after the pipe on Windows, before the bracketed id in `lspci -nn`, after it in `lsusb` - and `detect._names` keeps it.
+There is one row per matched device rather than per role, so a machine with two NICs shows both.

 The screen goes above the first question, including the one asking which machine this is for, so that nothing is answered before it is seen.
 Answering that question with a report shows the summary again, for that machine.
 Ids passed on